Add inline-comments to ignore rules or suppress formatters. Lookup rule documentation online. Built-in configuration for more than 50 tools.

 selene = "https://kampfkarren.github.io/selene/lints/%s.html"

--- ... (full list of supported sources can be found in the README)
+-- ... (a full list of sources with builtin support can be found in the README)

 -- Search URL when no documentation definition is available for a

--- diagnostic source. `%s` will be replaced with the diagnostic source & code.
+-- diagnostic source. `%s` will be replaced with the diagnostic source and

--- if a string, `%s` will be replaced with rule-id
+-- * string value: `%s` will be replaced with the rule id

 yourCustomSource = "https://my-docs/%s.hthml",